big-unibo/smarter/README.md

   jupyter nbconvert --to notebook --execute CSAG_smart_irrigation.ipynb --output results/CSAG_smart_irrigation_results.ipynb jupyter nbconvert --to notebook --execute PID_Tuning.ipynb --output results/PID_Tuning.ipynb
 ```

+Alternatively, once the mandatory dependencies have been installed, notebooks can be run via a standard IDE (e.g., Visual Studio Code)

 ### Docker (.devcontainer)
 Opening the repository folder within an IDE (e.g., Visual Studio Code), it is possible to run the .devcontainer with all the mandatory libraries installed.
 The two notebooks can the be run via IDE, or running the above shell commands within the container